Kazymila/Cheems-Smnake/README.md

 ---

-⚠️ ***NOTE: Is necessary install "joystick monospace.tff" font from the "Assets" folder, to view the game correctly!*** ⚠️
+⚠️ ***NOTE: It is necessary to install "joystick monospace.tff" font, from the "Assets" folder, to view the game correctly!*** ⚠️

 ---